USS City of Dalhart: Construction

 Shipping reports show the MV City of Dalhart in the Pacific and Indian Ocean trade by 1928.
 On 21 February 1940 the Maritime Commission, owner of the ship, awarded United States Lines the routes and ships of the Commission owned American Pioneer Line.
 City of Dalhart was among the ships involved and awarded with a charter bid of $4,776.20 per month.

 After tests on land the Brodie landing system was first tested in September 1943 for shipboard use with an installation on City of Dalhart.
-Staff Sergeant R. A. Gregory made ten good takeoffs and hookups with a Stinson L-5 light plane.
+Staff Sergeant R. A. Gregory made ten successful takeoffs and hookups with a Stinson L-5 light plane.

 Navy service

 City of Dalhart was acquired by the Navy 29 February 1944 under bareboat charter from the War Shipping Administration (WSA).
 Moore Dry Dock Company, Oakland, California, converted the ship into a barracks ship capable of supporting 1,200 men.
 On 2 June 1944 the ship was commissioned as USS City of Dalhart at San Francisco, California designated IX-156 to report to the Pacific Fleet.